Gingivitis is a common type of periodontal disease.

 Teeth before scaling and 9 days after.

 Plaque and tartar are removed.
 This is known as scaling.
-Some patients may find scaling uncomfortable, especially if tartar build-up is extensive, or the gums are very sensitive.
+This can be uncomfortable, especially if tartar build-up is extensive, or the gums are very sensitive.

-The dental professional explains to the patient the importance of oral hygiene, and how to effectively brush their teeth and floss.
+The dental professional will explain the importance of oral hygiene and how to brush and floss effectively.

-Periodically, they may follow up on the patient, with more frequent cleanings if necessary.
+Follow-up appointments may be recommended, with more frequent cleanings if necessary.

-- Regularly rinse mouth with an antiseptic mouthwash.
-Ask a dentist to recommend one.
+- regularly rinse mouth with an antiseptic mouthwash

-- Infection in the jaw bone or gingiva.
+- abscess or infection in the gingiva or jaw bone

-- Periodontitis - this is a more serious condition that can lead to loss of teeth due to bone loss.
+- periodontitis, a more serious condition that can lead to loss of bone and teeth